14 Zig interoperability with C

 Another option is to explicitly convert the Zig string object into a C pointer by using the built-in function @ptrCast().
 With this function we can convert an object of type []const u8 into an object of type [*c]const u8.
 As I described at the previous section, the [*c] portion of the type means that it is a C pointer.
 This strategy is not-recommended.
 But it is useful to demonstrate the use of @ptrCast().

-You may recall of the @as() built-in function, which is used to explicit convert (or cast) a Zig value from a type x to a type y, etc. That is, this @as() Zig function is equivalent to the as keyword in Rust, and the C type casting syntax (e.g. (int) x).
-But in our case here, we are not converting any type of object.
-More specifically, we are converting something into a pointer, or, a C pointer more specifically.
+You may recall of @as() and @ptrCast() from Section 2.5.
+Just as a recap, the @as() built-in function is used to explicitly convert (or cast) a Zig value from a type “x” into a value of type “y”.
+But in our case here, we are converting a pointer object.
 Everytime a pointer is involved in some “type casting operation” in Zig, the @ptrCast() function is involved.
-This @ptrCast() function is responsible for converting a pointer of one type to a pointer of another type.

 const path: []const u8 = "foo.txt";